mark-mcdermott/ruxtmin/README.md

     render status: 500, json: { status: 500, message: 'Internal Server Error' }
   end

+  # We don't want to send the whole user record from the database to the frontend, so we only send what we need.
+  # The db user row has password_digest (unsafe) and created_at and updated_at (extraneous).
+  # We also change avatar from a weird active_storage object to just the avatar url before it gets to the frontend.
   def prep_raw_user(user)
     avatar = user.avatar.present? ? url_for(user.avatar) : nil
     user = user.admin ? user.slice(:id,:email,:name,:admin) : user.slice(:id,:email,:name)